|

 TABLE T4*: 1975 – 2009 REAL-WAGE GAPS FOR TWELVE ECONOMIES, IN PURCHASING POWER PARITY (PPP) TERMS, FOR PRODUCTION-LINE MANUFACTURING WORKERS (The base table used for all PPP real-wage gap analysis)

-In 2009, the international comparison of hourly compensation costs for production-line (PL) workers between the U.S. item29and selected developed and "emerging" markets, shows, relative to 2007, most countries markedly widening their gap with the wages of their U.S. counterparts or little or no change in their equalisation indices.
+In 2009, the international comparison of hourly compensation costs for production-line (PL) workers between the U.S. and selected developed and "emerging" markets, shows, relative to 2007, most countries markedly widening their gap with the wages of their U.S. counterparts or little or no change in their equalisation indices.
 Only Japan reported a marked improvement, recording its best equalisation index since 1975.
 This will be the last report for production workers.
 Beginning with 2010, the data will report labour costs for all manufacturing employees, including production workers.

 Since 2008 Japan began to experience a strong revaluation of the yen with little increase in the PPP cost of living.
 This enabled Japan to record in 2009 its best living wage equalisation level ever.
 In contrast, the rest of the countries experienced substantial currency devaluations, strong PPP growth or real wage increases below the growth of U.S. wages, with respect to 2007.
 Thus, all the other countries increased their hourly compensation cost gaps with the U.S. except for Italy and Hong Kong, which managed to sustain their previous equalisation index.

 Download the pdf file of Table 4 here.
+TOP

 TABLE T4-EUROPE: 1975 – 2009 REAL-WAGE GAPS FOR EUROPEAN ECONOMIES, IN PURCHASING POWER PARITY (PPP) TERMS, FOR PRODUCTION-LINE MANUFACTURING WORKERS

-In assessing the competitiveness in the equalisation of European countries’ manufacturing wages (total hourly item41compensation costs) for production line (PL) workers –in purchasing power parity (PPP) terms– with equivalent U.S. wages, most countries lost ground in 2009 relative to their 2007 position.
+In assessing the competitiveness in the equalisation of European countries’ manufacturing wages (total hourly compensation costs) for production line (PL) workers –in purchasing power parity (PPP) terms– with equivalent U.S. wages, most countries lost ground in 2009 relative to their 2007 position.
 Only Switzerland was able to increase its advantage while Italy and Austria were able to sustain it.
 Most Euro countries lost some ground, despite a small currency revaluation, for nominal wages grew less than their PPPs.
 Other countries, prominently the UK.
 Sweden and Norway, suffered a large devaluation, which provoked a dramatic drop in their wage equalisation indices, with the UK recording the worst performance.

 In comparing 2009 with 2007 living-wage equalisations, there are four distinct groups defined by the behaviour of the key elements in wage equalisation: 1) those enjoying a considerable currency revaluation; 2) those with nominal wage increases –in local currency– marginally greater than the growth of their PPP cost of living and with small currency revaluations; 3) those with nominal wage increases –in domestic currency– smaller than the growth of their PPP cost of living and with small currency revaluations and 4) those with large currency devaluations.